 part of British operations during 'Confrontation".
 Company is named V (for Vietnam)

 'victor' used and is commanded by Maj JA Mace RNZIR.
 V Coy joins 1ATF 13 May 1967

 The V Coy website is

-1 Bn Depot Burnham Camp New Zealand conducts rifleman & support platoon specialist training & every May & November sends reinforcement drafts to 1RNZIR.
+1 Bn Depot Burnham Camp New Zealand conducts rifleman and support platoon specialist training and every May and November sends reinforcement drafts to 1RNZIR.
 1RNZIR is responsible for the pre-deployment sub-unit training of all rifle coy deployments to Vietnam.

 |Nov 1967||a replacement rifle coy (named V2 and commanded by Maj BTA Worsnop MC RNZIR) drawn from A and B Coy 1RNZIR is deployed to Vietnam for a six month tour.|